 - Posterior chain training in user-friendly selectorized form.

-- 2-Tier pad design helps relieve pressure on diaphragm for breathing comfort.
+- Two-tier pad design helps relieve pressure on the diaphragm for breathing comfort.

 - Rollover pad design increases hip comfort.

 - Range of motion provides more low back stretch than competitive designs.